TSawyer87/flakes/README.md

 - `z` = Zoxide

-- `zed` = Zed-Editor
+- `zd` = Zed-Editor (configured for Rust development)

-- `vi` = Neovim with NixVim, I also have a regular neovim config through home-manager that can be changed to by uncommenting the import of `neovim.nix`.
-I also added a standalone NVF neovim configuration that can be run with `nv` or `nix run` when in the `flakes` directory.
+- `vi` = Recently switched back to standard NixOS neovim, all the configs are there if you choose to use NixVim or NVF just uncomment one in the `home.nix`.
+Be aware of
+  2 programs trying to use the same `vi` or `vim` aliases.

 ### Structure

 - The main `config.nix` and `home.nix` files are located in the `~/flakes/hosts/${host}/` directory.

-- In the `~/flakes/modules/nixosModules/` directory are the modules imported into your `config.nix`, this is where you can add system packages, programs, and services.
+- In the `~/flakes/modules/nixosModules/` directory you can add packages, services, programs, and modules.
+If you add a module just make sure to add the module name to the
+  `default.nix` in the directory.
+NixOS automatically searches for a `default.nix` in whichever directory you import to your `config.nix` so all we have to import is the `nixosModules` directory and the `default.nix` bundles all of the files making less implicit import statements necessary.

 - The same for home-manager, the modules imported into the `home.nix` are located in `~/flakes/modules/homeManagerModules/` you can add home packages, programs, and more there.
+Same applies here with the `default.nix`.

 - Most of the actual configuration is done in the `~/flakes/config/` directory, thats where you'll find the neovim configuration as well as hyprland and more.